James-SR/study-notes-master/docs/Foundations-of-Inference.md

 We build a distribution of differences assuming the null hypothesis - that there is no link between gender and home ownership - is true.

 In this first step, we just do a single iteration, or permutation from the true values.
 The null (permuted) version here will create a randomly shuffled home ownership variable, so that the permuted version does not have any dependency between gender and homeownership.
-We effectively have the same gender split variables as per the original, with the same owned and rented proportions, but disassociated from the gender variable - just randomly perturbed.
+We effectively have the same gender split variables as per the original, with the same owned and rented proportions, but disassociated from the gender variable - just randomly shuffled.

 ```r